debsouryadatta/youtube_langgraph_agent/README.md

 - create_video3.py -> Create video from the text and the video with audio(generated with simli api) + included google searched images to stick on the top of the video.
 - create_video4.py -> Create video from the text and the video with audio(generated with simli api) + included google searched images to stick on the top of the video + included the background music to the video
 - gemini_search.py -> Gemini response with google search tool
+- upload_to_youtube.py -> Uploads video to youtube using youtube api v3

 <br>